plainsalad/Anime-Face-Generator-Using-GANs/README.md

 2. **Run the Jupyter Notebook:**

-    Open the `Code.ipynb` notebook using Jupyter Notebook or JupyterLab and run all cells to execute the training process.
+    Open the `GANSipynb - Copy.ipynb` notebook using Jupyter Notebook or JupyterLab and run all cells to execute the training process.

 3. **Monitor the Training:**